Trains

 Molly felt awful.
 She felt like a wet dog.

 Molly suggested walking.
-“At least outside we get the occasional breeze!” she said.
+“At least outside we get the occasional breeze!”
 But Joe refused.
-He said, “We’ve waited too long.
-I’m committed now.”
-Then he looked toward the tunnel.
-It was dark as death.
-He kicked the air around him.
+“We’ve waited too long,” he said.
+“I’m committed now.”
+And he looked toward the tunnel, which was dark as death.

 Joe often said things like this.
 He was always taking a stance.
-(But these “stances” were random, Molly thought.
-They were insubstantial.
-Joe had conviction without philosophy.
-Opinions but no real values.)

-Molly read all the nearby signage.
+As time went on, Molly read all the nearby signage.
 The maps and ads, the etiquette posters.
 She read them with literary zeal.
 She wanted a distraction, from the heat and Joe.
 To obliterate any existing thought.

-He paused before adding, “Have you?”
+He paused, then said, “Have you?”

 The question surprised Molly.
 She responded eagerly, with a radiant smile.
 Like he had proposed.
 “Yes, a few times.”
 “That’s cool.”
 “Yeah.
 It’s definitely worth doing at least once.
 You go on a nice summer night, sit beneath the stars…sometimes they get celebrities.”
 “Really.
 Like who?”
 “Well, just from the shows I’ve seen: John Lithgow and Annette Bening in King Lear, Amy Adams in Into the Woods, Anne Hathaway in Twelfth Night; I saw that when I was thirteen, with my aunt Michelle.
 But yeah, lots of people.
 And everyone lines up for tickets and sits on the ground for hours.”
 “That’s fucking insane.”
 “It’s not that bad!
 You bring a chair and a book and snacks, and that’s it, you’re all set.”
 “What if you have to go to the bathroom?”
 “You make friends with the people next to you in line, and they save your spot.
 And then you go as fast as you can.”
 “I’m sorry, that sounds terrible.”
 “Well, I’ll never make you do it, I promise!”
 Molly tried to sound relaxed and happy.